 Above from L-to-R are Marion Shilling, Frank Yaconelli, 'Big Boy' Williams, Roger Williams, Wally Wales (Hal Taliaferro) and George Morrell in a still from GUN PLAY (alternate title: LUCKY BOOTS) (Beacon, 1935).

-Four months after release of LAW OF THE 45'S, RKO - with Wallace Fox directing - put MacDonald's POWDERSMOKE RANGE on the screen, this time relegating Williams to the role of Lullaby Joslin and giving his Tucson Smith character to Harry Carey with Hoot Gibson cast as Stony Brooke.
+LAW OF THE 45'S was released to the theaters around December 1, 1935.
+A few months earlier, RKO and director Wallace Fox put MacDonald's POWDERSMOKE RANGE on the screen, this time relegating Williams to the role of Lullaby Joslin and giving his Tucson Smith character to Harry Carey with Hoot Gibson cast as Stony Brooke.
 But Williams obviously took it all in stride as he played the role with his usual happy-go-lucky flair.
 Conversely, one of his most memorable performances came that same year in the mystery/drama, THE GLASS KEY, starring George Raft and Ray Milland, in which Williams plays a sadistic gangster, much in the style of Bob Steele in the Humphrey Bogart THE BIG SLEEP (Warner Bros., '46).

 But Westerns would be his real forte and in 1936 Williams was back in the saddle with a good supporting role with Robert Livingston in what is considered as Republic's first serial and the first of that studio's introduction of a Zorro-like character in THE VIGILANTES ARE COMING.
 He would also be one of the many actors that made up the cast of Universal's 15-chapter serial, RIDERS OF DEATH VALLEY ('41).
 In between he could be seen in strong roles in two of Warner Brothers historical A Westerns, DODGE CITY ('39) and VIRGINIA CITY ('40), starring Errol Flynn.
 Also in 1939, Big Boy appeared in another strong supporting role in an intriguing Western entitled BAD LANDS.
 It starred Robert Barrat in one of his few starring roles as a sheriff who leads a posse into the badlands after a killer only to see each of the members of the posse killed by Apaches.
 That same plot (originally taken from the 1934 John Ford THE LOST PATROL) would be used again in 1972 in United Artists CHATO'S LAND, starring Charles Bronson and Jack Palance.